richard-weinhold/pomato/docs/case_studies.rst

 The model is initialized by running the following commands.
 Note that pomato will automatically recognize the ieee data format and import it correctly.
-After the import all data is available though the DataManagement module initialized in :code:`mato.data`.
+After the import all data is available though the :obj:`~pomato.data.DataManagement` module initialized in :code:`mato.data`.

 .. code-block:: python